oldham123/cfa_level_iii/_readings/Reading 26 Introduction to Equity Portfolio Management.md

       - **Frontier markets**, such as Argentina and Estonia
     - It is important to note that international investment exposes investors to currency risk
     - Additionally, it is common for investors to overestimate the diversification benefits of international investing
+      - If an investor targets large companies within a specific nation, they may not achieve significant exposure to that nation due to the international nature of large firms
   - **Economic activity**
     - Segmenting by economic activity involves grouping by sector or industry
     - It can be done by taking either a *market-oriented* or *production-oriented* perspective